dojo/docs/dojox/mobile/ValuePickerSlot.rst

 Examples
 ========

-See the :ref:`dojox.mobile.ValuePicker <dojox/mobile/ValuePicker>` widget for various examples.
+See the :ref:`dojox/mobile/ValuePicker <dojox/mobile/ValuePicker>` widget for various examples.